|

 SWCPC 6

-This is an artificial collection that consists of photographs of Dyess
+This artificial collection consists of photographs of Dyess Air Force Base,

-the Strategic Air Command.
-It is located on the site of Camp Berkley and Tye Army
+center for the Strategic Air Command.
+It is located on the site of Camp Berkley